 These are priced with both BTP and Ecoffee Cups subsidising the cost.
 They are non-profit-making items.

 We also have a medium sized glass Keep Cup available at £15.

 We have decided to use a plant-based cold cup as it uses 79% less carbon than the plastic alternative.
 Long-term we will look for a reusable option.

 What about takeaway soup/porridge?

 These are still able to be taken away, but a reusable mug will be needed.

-Why are you taking away the 25p discount for bringing a reusable cup?
+Why don’t you offer a discount for bringing a reusable cup?

-This change will mean that all takeaway hot drinks will need to be served in a resuable cup, so therefore we are removing the incentive discount.
+This change will mean that all takeaway hot drinks will need to be served in a resuable cup, so therefore we removed our incentive discount.
 We had been offering 25p off when you brought your own cup, but only 4% of our customers took us up on this.
 We needed to be bolder to make this change happen so therefore need to remove the discount.
-The last day the discount will be valid is 31st May.

 To create genuine behaviour change while reducing our environmental impact.
 To demonstrate that to solve this issue bold steps are needed.
 We have taken that decision and want to show others it is possible.
 We’re very keen for others to make the change too (Costa/Nero/Starbucks we’re looking at you) and are happy to share best practice on the change too.